Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

 The MPS created at this moment are not physically sound.
 The one more thing we need to do is to make these MPS state into so called *canonical form*, for which we achieve this by iteratively performing svd and get it's left (or right, depending on how you do it.) unitary matrix.
-Here, we do it from left to right, and we decompose each tensor into its U, s and vT, then "throw" the s and vT part into next tensor:
+Here, we do it from left to right, and we decompose each tensor into its U, s and vT, then "throw" the s and vT part into next tensor, until the mps becomes its *left normal form*:

 .. image:: image/dmrg2.png
     :width: 400